SidJain-12/Checkers-game/README.md

 Firstly it prints the current Turn number which is stored in the GameStateS struct.
 And then prints the player ( Red or Black ).

 Two nested for loops are used to print the board.
 Each loop runs for a constant time.
 So the overall running time of both the loops together will be constant.
+## Undo
+This function is used to undo a move and go to previous position.
+In “undo” , we traverse the linked list using a ‘temp’ pointer, then following . we make temp point to the previous game state, and then pnext of previous node will be made pointed to null.In this way, Undo is implemented.

+## Review
+The review function reviews the game from beginning, i.e, displays all gamestates sequentially till the current gamestate.

 ##USER-GUIDE
 ##☆INSTRUCTIONS ON HOW TO PLAY CHECKERS ON TERMINAL--